khadija20001/alx-system_engineering-devops/0x00-shell_basics/README.md

 *7-movethatfile is a script to move the file betty from /tmp/ to /tmp/my_first_directory.

 *8-firstdelete is a script to delete the file betty.

+*9-firstdirdeletion is a script to delete the directory my_first_directory.